Piotr Buciarski

-Piotr Buciarski (born 22 November 1975 in Warsaw, Poland) is a retired Danish pole vaulter of Polish descent.
+Piotr Buciarski (born 22 November 1975) is a Danish retired pole vaulter of Polish descent.

 His personal best jump is 5.75 metres, achieved in April 2002 in Fort-de-France.
 This is the current national record.
 He represented Sparta and later the University of Oregon.
 Buciarski is a two-time national champion (2000 and 2002) in the men's decathlon.

 He's the son of former Polish pole vaulter, Wojciech Buciarski.
 He is married to an American javelin thrower, Rachel Yurkovich.